What is assessment?

-The time limit for the English Essay or ESL Essay is 35 minutes.
+The time limit for the ESL Essay is 35 minutes.
+The average time of completion the for ESL assessment is about 2.5 hours.
 The computerized tests are not timed.
-The average time of completion for the English assessment is about 60 minutes, for math it is about 30 minutes, and for ESL assessment is about 2.5 hours.

 How soon can I get my results?

 The results of the computerized assessment tests are available to students immediately after completion of the tests.
-The English Essay results will be available four (4) working days after taking your essay.
 The ESL testing results will be available four (4) working days after taking your test.